Panelled doors are making a comeback

 With all that in mind, we’re extra excited this year to have launched a new panelled door range inspired by Britain’s finest stately homes.

-Introducing … the Belton, the Catton, the Osborne and the Hardwick: our new White Classic range.
+Introducing … the Belton, the Catton, the Osborne and the Hardwick: our new white primed doors range.
 We’ve taken our inspiration from the elegant drawing rooms and dining halls of the sumptuous houses after which our doors are named.
 All feature a classic panelled design with attractive flush mouldings.

 First up, the Catton has three evenly spaced panels, a design which looks just as refined in its glazed partner.
 The Osborne, in contrast, also has three panels but the middle one is much smaller, creating a delightful ‘letterbox’ style.
 The Belton has a much simpler appeal with its rectangular central section – which also looks wonderful in its glazed version – while the Hardwick features a classically elegant ‘top heavy’ two-panel design.